goloop/log/README.md

     func (l *Log) Fdebugf(w io.Writer, format string, a ...interface{}) (n int, err error)

-Fdebugf creates message with DEBUG level, according to a format specifier and writes to w.
+Fdebugf creates message with Debug level, according to a format specifier and writes to w.
 It returns the number of bytes written and any write error encountered.